top of page

 • Reduced administrative friction

 For many businesses, concierge care is no longer a luxury perk.
-It’s an operational decision.
+It’s an operational decision that can significantly impact employee satisfaction and productivity.

 When employers pay for concierge medical services, arrangements are typically structured in one of the following ways: